GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/on-prem-instructions.md

 ### Cloud Environment Setup

-#### Select or Create a GCP Project
+#### Select or Create a Google Cloud Project

-This process will require a GCP project where the cloud partitions will create new compute VM instances to complete slurm jobs.
+This process will require a Google Cloud project where the cloud partitions will create new compute VM instances to complete slurm jobs.

 Identify or create the project you intend to use.
 For more information, visit